New York Estate Planning Attorney

 In New York probating a Will may take anywhere from 12 to 18 months.
 Unfortunately Kings county probate is the most complicated and cumbersome process.
 Probate fees and expenses will depend on the value of the estate, and can range from $600- $10,000 depending on the amount of assets that estate has.
 Law Office of Inna Fershteyn and Associates are experienced Kings county and New York county probate attorneys and have been representing clients in NY Surrogate court for over 18 years.
 Call our office at 718-333-2394 to save time and money on probate proceeding in the state of NY.

 - What is a difference between a Trust and a Will?

-Simple answer to this question is that Will has to undergo a process of “Probate” in the Surrogates court of the state where the decedent died and which is a long and complicated procedure no matter what state you are in.
+The simple answer to this question is a will has to undergo a process of “Probate” in the surrogate's court of the state where the decedent died, which is a long and complicated procedure no matter what state you are in.
 In New York, it takes over one year to probate the will and the cost of such probate can be as high as 6% of the value of the entire estate.
 The will is not valid unless it is probated and the letters of testamentary are issued.
 A Trust does not need to go through probate and allows your beneficiaries to get access to your estate immediately after the death of the settlor of the trust without going through any court proceedings.
-While it typically costs more to set up the trust than draft a will, a trust is a lot more cost effective way of owning your assets and allows one to pass its estate to the beneficiary without extra expenses of probate.
-Trust also starts working on the day of its creation while a will is only legal on the day when the Surrogates court “validates the will” and issues letters of testamentary.
+While it typically costs more to set up the trust than draft a will, a trust is a more cost effective way of owning your assets and allows one to pass its estate to the beneficiary without extra expenses of probate.
+A trust also becomes effective on the day of its creation while a will is only legal on the day when the Surrogates court “validates the will” and issues letters of testamentary.